psorianom/modified_adsorption/README.md

 ## Project Setup

-Themodule  includes a simple class implementing the MAD algorithm.
+The module includes a simple class implementing the MAD algorithm.
 A graph file is needed, _graph\_file_, and a _seed\_file_, containing the minimum set of initial labeled items.
 They must be in a tab separated format: NodeA, NodeB, LinkWeight.
-For example, for the graph_file, it should be like this:
+For example, the graph_file should be like this:

     N1	N2	0.18